CN-Jake/int-u2l1-23-24-student-exercises/README.md

 ## Code Solo

 Next, open the `code-solo.html` file and complete the tasks.
-Again, as I write code, you should also be writing along with me.
+This time we will do it together!
+As I write code, you should also be writing along with me.

 ## Exit Ticket & Closing